onceupon/Bash-Oneliner/README.md

 Ctrl + k : delete all text from the cursor to the end of line.
 Ctrl + x + backspace : delete all text from the beginning of line to the cursor.
 Ctrl + t : transpose the character before the cursor with the one under the cursor, press Esc + t to transposes the two words before the cursor.
+Ctrl + w : delete the word before the cursor.
+Ctrl + u : delete the line before the cursor.
 Ctrl + x + Ctrl + e : launch editor define by $EDITOR
 ```
 ##### Change case